Acorns Early vs. Greenlight: Which app is best for your family?

 Greenlight at a glance

 Greenlight is a feature-packed debit card and money management app that helps parents teach kids how to earn, spend, and save wisely.
-Greenlight offers three plans and prices: Greenlight Core, Greenlight Max, and Greenlight Infinity.
-All three include the same core features, including up to 2% savings rewards¹.
-But you’ll need to subscribe to a higher tier to unlock some of Greenlight’s other valuable features, like cash back, higher savings rewards, the Investing for Kids platform, and safety and security tools.
+Greenlight offers four plans and prices: Greenlight Core, Greenlight Max, Greenlight Infinity, and Greenlight Family Shield.
+All four include the same core features, including up to 2% savings rewards¹.
+But you'll need to subscribe to a higher tier to unlock some of Greenlight's other valuable features, like cash back, higher savings rewards, the Investing for Kids platform, and safety and security tools.

 Greenlight core features